ajjahjacob-hub/ajjahsite/README/README.txt

 On smaller screen sizes, too much white space is given between the end of the content and footer
 IMPORTANT: Don't forget to setup google analytics to cover page views, click tracking, traffic, user behaviour, etc.
 Should only require a small JS snippet to each page.
+Do a final clean of all code, formatting, remove old comments.
+CSS needs particular attention.

 NON-ESSENTIALS